BeardyWalrus/blog/docs/_posts/2020-09-22-making-an-avatar.md

 category: development-practice
 tags: procedural week-1
 ---

-## The Challenge:

-Make an Avatar out of things around your home that must tell a story, or mean something to you.
+This week's challenge is to make an Avatar out of things around your home that must tell a story, or mean something to you.

 ## The Research: